brunolyamamoto/R-codes/README.md

 My r-studio repository
 # Hello World! =)

-This repository is just some studies and experiments related to my works at my graduation.
+This repository is just some studies and experiments related to my works at my undergraduation.
 If you have any suggestion, please, fell free to contact me :)